agorostidi/watson-botkit/readme.md

 # THIS IS EXPERIMENTAL SOFTWARE

-This is an experimental and in-development version of Botkit.
+This is an experimental and in-development version of Botkit using the Watson Assistant Middleware.
 Both this starter kit and the related functionality in Botkit are currently incomplete.

 However, it works!
 And we welcome your input.

-See [this Github Issue](https://github.com/howdyai/botkit/issues/871) to track progress on this project.
+See [this Github Issue](https://github.com/agorostidi/watson-botkit/issues) to track progress on this project.

 [View sample app](https://botkit-web.glitch.me/)